Statistics Overview

 • Examples of 1b:

-• mathematical proof, logical derivation, computation of statistics. e.g. calculation of p-value from the results of an RCT.
+• Mathematical proof, logical derivation, and computation of statistics, e.g. calculation of p-value from the results of a randomized control study.

 • Statistics in sense 1b can prove correlations, p-values, and odds ratios, but not causal statements, forecasts, or generalizations.
 For example, you can’t construct a step-by-step derivation of a causal statement from the results of a clinical trial..